Extreme Value Theory with Spectral Techniques: application to a simple attractor: The spectral approach for EVT

-We are therefore following points which will enter the ball $B(z,e^{-u})$ for the first time after at least $n$ steps, and this could be seen as the distribution of the maximum of the observable $\phi\circ T^j, j=0,\dots, n-1.$ It is well known from elementary probability that the distribution of the maximum of a sequence of i.i.d.\ random variables is degenerate.
+We are therefore following points which will enter the ball $B(z,e^{-u})$ for the first time after at least $n$ steps (see e.g. eq. (\ref{retour}) in sect. \ref{dse}), and $u\mapsto \mu(E_n)$ is the distribution function of the maximum of the observable $\Xi\circ T^j, j=0,\dots, n-1.$ It is well known from elementary probability that the distribution of the maximum of a sequence of i.i.d.\ random variables is degenerate.
 One way to overcome this is to make the {\em boundary level} $u$ depend upon the time $n$ in such a way the sequence $u_n$ grows to infinity and gives, hopefully, a non-degenerate limit for $\mu(M_n\le u_n).$\\

-{\bf Question I} It would be useful if we could take the normalized (non-stationary) Lebesgue measure as the underlying probability instead of the SRB measure.
-Would we get the same distribution for the extreme values?
-Let us recall that the SRB measure is associated with a positive Lebesgue measure invariant set $B_{\mu}$, the basin of attraction, such that for every continuous function $g$ we have: $\lim_{n\rightarrow \infty} \frac1n \sum_{i=0}^{n-1}g(T^ix)=\int gd\mu, \ \forall x\in B_{\mu}$.
-If we construct the absolutely continuous measures $m_L^{(n)}= \frac1n \sum_{i=0}^{n-1}T^{i}_*m_L,$ then, since the boundary of the set $E_n$ (see above) is of zero SRB-measure, being composed of the preimages of smooth curves, by the Portmanteau Theorem, we have for any $x\in B_{\mu}:$